-The Penobscot River offers paddlers twelve miles of Class III-V rapids.
+The Penobscot River offers you 12 miles of Class III-V rapids.
 The fun begins immediately with the Exterminator Rapid at the head of Ripogenus Gorge.
-Paddle down through Staircase Rapid before tackling the multiple challenges of the Cribworks above the calm of Big Eddy.
-Downriver, in the shadow of Mount Katahdin, the excitement continues with river-wide, twelve-foot falls at Nesowadnehunk, and the rapids of Big Ambejackmockamus, Abol and Pockwockamus.
+You can paddle down through Staircase Rapid before tackling the multiple challenges of the Cribworks above the calm of Big Eddy.
+Downriver, in the shadow of Mt.
+Katahdin, the excitement continues with river-wide, 12-foot falls at Nesowadnehunk and the rapids of Big Ambejackmockamus, Abol and Pockwockamus.

-The scenic Kennebec River challenges whitewater boaters with the Class II-IV rapids.
+The Kennebec River offers Class II-IV rapids.
 Huge waves at Big Mama and Whitewasher lead to an exciting plunge through Magic Falls, the best hit on the river.
-Kayakers who enjoy playboating will find plenty of holes to their liking for hours of wet and wild enjoyment between the dam at Harris Station and the village of West Forks.
+Kayakers who enjoy playboating (or freestyle kayaking) will find plenty of holes to their liking between the dam at Harris Station and the village of West Forks.

-The Dead River offers boaters sixteen miles of nearly continuous whitewater ranging from Class II-V. Starting with the mild Spencer Rips, your run progresses to the turbulent waves at Humpty Dumpty and Elephant Rock before finishing up with a bang at Big Poplar Falls, sure to challenge your paddling skills and bring a happy sigh of relief below.
+The Dead River offers you 16 miles of nearly continuous whitewater ranging from Class II-V. Your run starts with the mild Spencer Rips, and then progresses to the turbulent waves at Humpty Dumpty and Elephant Rock before finishing up with a bang at Big Poplar Falls.

-Numerous river outfitters offer inflatable kayak rentals and equipment, plus whitewater kayaking instruction for beginner to advanced paddlers, and expertly guided trips that get you out on the river to experience the best river kayaking Maine has to offer at a level that is comfortable for you.
+Numerous river outfitters offer inflatable kayak rentals and equipment, plus whitewater kayaking instruction for beginner to advanced paddlers.
+You can also take an expertly guided trip that will get you out on the river to experience the best river kayaking the state has to offer at a level that is comfortable for you.
 Lodging packages include accommodations, meals, instruction, gear and river running.